Yttrium-tYcLief/sod-guides/enclave/boss6.md

 ## Positioning
 The entire fight should take place on the middle and upper levels of the arena, leaving the bottom floor empty to avoid having to reposition for Molten Basin.

+Each boss has a unique Reborn Inspiration buff that applies to the other bosses if they are too close, so they must all be tanked at least 10 yards from each other.

 {% tabs positions %}
   {% tab positions#Pull %}